 - Customer may request investigation of events that are reported.

-- Event investigation by CenturyLink will verify if changes were a CenturyLink initiated change to either a CenturyLink managed operating system or specific CenturyLink managed app being monitored by this Service.
+- Event investigation by CenturyLink will verify if changes were a CenturyLink initiated change to either a CenturyLink managed operating system or specific CenturyLink managed application being monitored by this Service.

-- CenturyLink will not investigate events on any operating systems or apps that are not CenturyLink managed.
+- CenturyLink will not investigate events on any operating systems or applications that are not CenturyLink managed.

 - CenturyLink reserves the right to deem any requested investigation out of scope.
 Out of scope investigations may require the purchase of additional services under separate terms and conditions.

 - The Service includes support for Customer inquiries and problem resolution.